Course Descriptions

 MUS 6300 / 0 credits

-Written competency exam to demonstrate broad knowledge as well as specific expertise related to the thesis project or performance.
+This is a written competency exam to demonstrate broad knowledge as well as specific expertise required for the Master of Music.

 Capstone Thesis Project or Performance